ebowwa/edit_voiceovers/readme.md

 on the importance of edits see [https://x.com/julesterpak/status/1749205480931557710?s=20]

+## goal:
-goal: i like to watch [https://www.instagram.com/supparay14k?igsh=ZDE1MWVjZGVmZQ==] videos and i think that they can simply be automated, or even other content, applying this to teaching audiences could be a nice idea
+shorts are a great medium to getting people's attention, given the attention economy any means to further attention is valuable.
+Shorts a great way to capture this value,some types of shorts like `narrated edits`, `commedy-reactions`, etc can simply be automated, or even other content, applying this to teaching audiences could be a great resource.

-influencers to clone:
+## influencers to clone:

 [https://www.instagram.com/supparay14k?igsh=ZDE1MWVjZGVmZQ==]            # our instagram download sample